 Will award amounts be based on population?
 No, award amounts are not dependent on population.

 When will funding become available to awarded projects?
-The Commission is scheduled to adopt the statewide and rural/small urban components of the program on August 8, 2014 and the MPO component in November 2014.
+For Cycle 3, funding will not be available for several years since it is programmed for fiscal years 2019-20 and 2020-21.
+But the California Transportation Commission is scheduled to adopt the statewide and rural/small urban components of the program in December 2016 and the MPO component in March 2017.
 Implementing agencies will be able to request allocation/authorization after awarded projects have been programmed and approved in the Federal Statewide Transportation Improvement Program (FSTIP).

 When will awarded agencies receive federal “authorization to proceed” (E-76)?
 Upon submitting a complete request for authorization, approval can vary from 6-8 weeks.